The Bottleneck Moves Faster Than Your Model

 Andrew Ng has described the PM's mental model as the actual instrument of product decisions.
 He's right.
 The model synthesizes.
 The gut expresses.
 The survey doesn't tell you what to build; it updates the model, and the model tells you what to build.
 Good PMs have always operated this way.

-What he didn't say, but what follows directly from it: the model is only as accurate as what built it.
+What he didn't say, but what follows directly from it, is the part fast teams feel immediately: the model is only as accurate as what built it.

 Three Failure Modes of Fast Teams

 Every product team that has accelerated development with AI tools eventually hits one or more of these.
-They are not new problems, but structural weaknesses that were always present, hidden by the buffer of slow shipping.
+They are not new problems.
+They are structural weaknesses that were always present, hidden by the buffer of slow shipping.
 No buffer, no mask.

 Signal decay.
-Research, calls, support tickets sit in systems that don't connect to product decisions.
-The insight that would reorder the roadmap is in a Gong recording nobody processed.
-Not because people don't care.
-Because manual synthesis doesn't scale to the volume a real SaaS org generates.
+Research, calls, and support tickets sit in systems that do not connect to product decisions.
+The insight that would reorder the roadmap is in a recording nobody processed.

 Karpathy described LLMs as having anterograde amnesia: they can't build long-running knowledge after training ends, they start each session from working memory alone.
 Product organizations have the same condition, except the context window is whatever the PM can hold in working memory during a meeting.